DVDMVN/CMSE802_PROJECT/README.md

 # **Predicting Kickstarter Success from Launch Information**

-Utilizing past Kickstarter project data to predict project success or failure using launch information features such as topic, category, description, fundraising goal, and timeframe.
-Our goal is to see whether we can build accurate predictive models and identify the key factor that influence outcomes to provide data-driven insights to future creators on the platform looking to optimize their campaign strategies.
+This project leverages historical Kickstarter campaign data to predict whether a project will succeed or fail based on launch-time information such as topic, category, description, funding goal, and campaign duration.
+Beyond building accurate models, we aim to understand how predictive patterns vary across creative domains and whether specialized models outperform general ones.
+The overarching goal is to generate interpretable, data-driven recommendations that help creators optimize their campaign strategies.

 ### Objectives

-1. Development of accurate models to predict campaign outcomes.
-2. Extraction of actionable, data-driven insights for creators to utilize as recommendation.
-3. Evaluate the role of multi-modal data in making better predictions.
+1. Compare general vs. category-specific models to evaluate whether predictors of success differ meaningfully across creative domain
+2. Identify key success factors within each domain to provide actionable insights for creators.

 ### Folder structure